Rishi2705/apnacollege-demo/README.md

 # repo-demo
-This is my first Github Repository
+This is my first Git Repository
 Author - Rishi Arora